US commerce secretary to visit China next week for talks

 By David Shepardson

-WASHINGTON, Aug 22 (Reuters) - U.S. Commerce Secretary Gina Raimondo will travel to China next week for meetings with senior Chinese government officials and U.S. business leaders, the department said on Tuesday.
+WASHINGTON, Aug 22 (Reuters) - U.S. Commerce Secretary Gina Raimondo will travel to China next week for meetings with senior Chinese government officials and U.S. business leaders, the latest in a recent series of high-level visits, the department said on Tuesday.

 Last month, Raimondo vowed to go forward with the visit despite the reported Chinese hacking of her department's emails.

+The U.S. Department of Commerce on Monday removed 27 Chinese companies from its "Unverified List."
+Companies are added if the U.S. cannot complete on-site visits to determine if they can be trusted to receive sensitive U.S. technology exports.
+Companies on the list cannot use license exceptions for exports.

+Commerce said the removal "demonstrates the concrete benefit companies receive when they or a host government cooperates" to complete checks.

 Raimondo "looks forward to constructive discussions," during the visit to Beijing and Shanghai from Aug.
-27 to 30, the department said in a statement.
+27-30, the department said in a statement.

 The talks would cover issues related to the U.S.- China commercial relationship, challenges faced by U.S. businesses, and areas for potential cooperation, it added.